 - Having children is a terrible idea if it means there will be more people who have a good chance of ending up in hell.
 The existence of hell would mean that by reproducing, you risk causing infinitely more suffering than you would cause by doing any other bad thing you can imagine.
 Even if most people weren’t going to hell, as the Bible says they are, allowing any risk of even one person going to hell when you could have avoided it is unacceptable, and makes you an infinitely worse person than every childless criminal in history combined.
 The risk of causing your children to suffer forever is especially bad if people who die very young go to hell by default.

-- On the other hand, if you believe that people who die very young go to heaven by default, the logical thing to do would be to reproduce as often as possible and then kill all your children as soon as possible, to maximize the number of people who go to heaven.
-There certainly wouldn’t be any reason to oppose abortion if you believed that.
-In any case, if people really believed in heaven and hell and acted logically on their misguided beliefs, believers would be extinct by now.
+- On the other hand, if you believe that people who die very young go to heaven by default, the logical thing to do would be to reproduce as often as possible and then kill all your children as soon as possible, to maximize the number of people who go to heaven.1 There certainly wouldn’t be any reason to oppose abortion if you believed that.
+In any case, if people who believed in heaven and hell acted logically on their misguided beliefs, believers would be extinct by now.

 - The Bible says anyone who has died has been set free from sin.
 If that’s true, it sounds like there’s nothing to punish them for.
 So nobody should go to hell.

 - The Bible can’t make up its mind on what exactly it is that determines whether you go to heaven or hell.
 Will people be repaid for their faith, or for their works, or for another of the twenty or so possible judgment criteria the Bible suggests?
 How are we supposed to know which of those things God wants us to focus on?
 We can’t be required to do all of them, or it would be impossible for anyone to get to heaven.